Does the Loch Ness Monster really exist?

 Two days at Loch Ness

-In any case, we travel along the Loch Ness on both days of our stay in Inverness.
+In any case, we travel along Loch Ness on both days in Inverness.
 On the first day we follow the narrow and less traveled road on the east bank.
-Here we meet only a few cars, cyclists and hikers on the way.
+Here we meet only a few cars, cyclists and hikers along the way.
 The faster road on the west bank the next day is more busy.
 Here are the tourist buses that bring their passengers to the jetties.
-From these lay off the boats that offer excursions on the Loch Ness.
+From these the boats lay off that offer excursions on Loch Ness.

 Our tour